code043/react-ts-brazilian-tour/README.md

-# React with Expresso
+# Brazilian Tour

-React with vite and typescript and server with node.
+React with vite and typescript with API.

 ## initializing